snehaajoshii/snehaajoshii.github.io/involvement.md

 - **Cybersecurity Researcher | Marymount University**
-  Conducted a study analyzing 200+ data breaches using Tableau and presented findings to 150 attendees.
+  Conducted a study analyzing 200+ data breaches using Tableau and presented findings to 150 attendees. presented at the marymount annual researtch conference and slected to presebr at the virgibiia council researvh conference

 - **Generative AI Researcher**
   Compared code-generation performance of ChatGPT vs. Kodezi across 30 Python functions; presented at the Virginia Honors Conference.